 - First Layer: Two inches of memory foam to allow immersion and envelopment of the Ischial Tuberosities (ITs) into the cushion, this immersion gives stability and reduces shear and friction.

 It's widely accepted that the ITs need to immerse two inches into their surface for maximum support.

 - Second Layer: A dense layer of foam which provides stability to the pelvis and to the top layer of memory foam.

 Click here for a download which covers the level of pressure management in Seating Matters chairs.

 TIP: Test the effectiveness of your cushion with the 'bounce back' test.
 Press the palm of your hand firmly into the cushion, the contours of your hand should be enveloped by the foam, then remove your hand.
 The foam should bounce right back.

-We would recommend for new chair users that you would use the Seating Matters cushion as when used in conjunction with the Four Principles of Pressure Management it has been proven to reduce pressure injuries by 88%.
+We would recommend for new chair users that you would use the Seating Matters cushion as when used in conjunction with the Four Principles of Pressure Management it has shown a reduction in pressure injuries.

 This will provide medium to high pressure management.